What is IFRS vs US GAAP?

-The IFRS vs. US GAAP refers to two accounting standards and principles adhered to by countries in the world in relation to financial reporting.
-More than 110 countries follow the International Financial Reporting Standards (IFRS), which encourages uniformity in preparation of financial statements
+The IFRS vs US GAAP refers to two accounting standards and principles adhered to by countries in the world in relation to financial reporting.
+More than 110 countries follow the International Financial Reporting Standards (IFRS), which encourages uniformity in preparing financial statements.

 On the other hand, the Generally Accepted Accounting Principles (GAAP) are created by the Financial Accounting Standards Board to guide public companies in the United States when compiling their annual financial statements.